4 min read

 A Simple Cache Example

-When a website changes something, say a page, or an image, it can instruct the CDN to flush its cache with the key for that resource.
-So far so good, its pretty simple, lets keep going with a simple example, say we have a page:
+When a website changes a resource, such as a page or image, it can instruct the CDN to flush the cache entry for that resource's key.
+For example, say we have a page:

 /about-us/

-If we're doing full page caching it will get stored in the CDN with the key "/about-us/", if it ever gets changed we can issue a flush using the key "/about-us/" and the CDN will fetch a new version, great!
+If we're doing full page caching, it will be stored in the CDN with the key "/about-us/".
+If it changes, we can issue a flush using the key "/about-us/" and the CDN will fetch a fresh version.

 A blog example

-But what about in the case of a blog with an article with the URL "/caching/caching-explained/", our typical blog has categories, tags, and authors.
-So a link, with a summary, to our blog post potentially exists on MANY pages, perhaps the home page if its a recent article, the category pages that the article belongs to, the author page etc.
+But consider a blog article with the URL "/caching/caching-explained/".
+A typical blog has categories, tags, and authors.
+A link and summary for the article can exist on many pages: the home page if it's recent, the category pages that the article belongs to, the author page, and so on.

-When we update the article its not good enough to just flush using the key "/caching/caching-explained/", we also have to find all the other pages that it appears on so we can flush them too, as they're also potentially changed.
-This means we have a fair bit of work to do, we're going to have to issue database queries to find all the pages that our article appears on, gather them all together in a list and issue a flush for them!
+When we update the article, flushing only the key "/caching/caching-explained/" is not enough.
+We also have to find the other pages it appears on and flush them too, because they may have changed.
+That means issuing database queries to find all the pages that our article appears on, gathering them into a list, and issuing a flush for each of them.

 An eCommerce example

-Another example would be an ecommerce store with lots of products and product categories.
-A particular product might exist on 100s of pages with its price displayed, update that product price you want to make sure that the site is correct.
-You have two choices, do lots of work on the server to discover the pages the product is on and flush them, or flush everything.
-Neither are good options, the first one can slow your website to a crawl with database queries, the second does the same thing by forcing the cache to repopulate.
+Another example is an ecommerce store with lots of products and product categories.
+A particular product might appear on 100s of pages with its price displayed.
+When that price changes, the cached site needs to reflect it.
+You have two choices: do a lot of work on the server to discover the pages the product is on and flush them, or flush everything.
+Neither option is good.
+The first can slow your website to a crawl with database queries; the second forces the cache to repopulate.

 Enter Cache Tags

-Cache tags, also known as surrogate keys, are a mechanism to add an extra of finding content in a cache.
-These cache tags aren't unique like the primary cache key.
+Cache tags, also known as surrogate keys, are a mechanism for adding another way to find content in a cache.
+Unlike the primary cache key, these tags are not unique.

-A website utilises cache tags by returning them in a HTTP Header in the response with the page.
-For example Magento 2 uses the header X-Magento-Tags, an example looks like this:
+A website utilises cache tags by returning them in an HTTP header with the response.
+For example, Magento 2 uses the header X-Magento-Tags:

 x-magento-tags: cms_b_site_home_main_banner,store,cms_b,cms_b_site_homepage_bar,cms_p_47,cms_b_header_custom_notice,cms_b_porto_custom_block_for_header_home5,cms_b_site_header_social_links,cms_b_site_home_shopby_category,cms_b_site_home_shopby_brand,cat_c_p_2,cat_p_2508,cat_p,cat_p_2483,cat_p_2387,cat_p_2372,cat_p_1412,cat_p_1388,cat_p_2575,cat_p_2560,cat_p_2557,cat_p_2543,cat_p_2520,cat_p_1262,cat_p_2434,cat_p_2423,cat_p_1660,cat_p_1579,cat_p_1276,cat_p_1217,cms_b_site_footer_social_links,cms_b_site_footer_contact_us,cms_b_site_footer_popular_items,cms_b_site_footer_quick_links,cms_b_site_footer_information

-Magento returns tags for page elements like the navigation, sidebar, notice, as well as for product categories and products.
-Products having tags in the format cat_p_1234 where 1234 is the product id in the database.
+Magento returns tags for page elements like the navigation, sidebar, and notice, as well as for product categories and products.
+Products have tags in the format cat_p_1234, where 1234 is the product id in the database.

-When someone updates product 1234 a flush is issued for the tag cat_p_1234, all pages that have that tag are flushed.
+When someone updates product 1234, a flush is issued for the tag cat_p_1234 and all pages that have that tag are flushed.
 Magento doesn't have to do any work trying to determine which page the product might be on.
-The cache can efficiently find all such cached pages and invalidate them.
+The cache can efficiently find those cached pages and invalidate them.

 Cache tags in CMSs

 As mentioned, Magento 2 uses a sophisticated cache tag strategy to maximise the performance of its full page cache.
-Other CMS's like Drupal 8/9/10 and Typo3 also utilise cache tags.
-Peakhour adds cache tags to Wordpress, Prestashop, Magento 1, and Opencart via our plugins to enable full page caching.
+Other CMSs, including Drupal 8/9/10 and Typo3, also utilise cache tags.
+Peakhour adds cache tags to WordPress, Prestashop, Magento 1, and Opencart via our plugins to enable full page caching.

 Cache Tag support amongst CDNs

-If you're looking for maximum full page cache effectiveness for your website, especially if you're using a CMS with builtin cache tag support, you WANT cache tag supported.
-Here's a table outlining support amongst major CDN providers.
+If you're looking for maximum full page cache effectiveness for your website, especially if you're using a CMS with built-in cache tag support, cache tag support matters.
+The table below outlines support amongst major CDN providers.

 CDN/CacheCache Tag SupportCustom Header